 If your machine squeaks (or screams) when it starts, the belt is too loose (a brief chirp when it starts is not a problem).
 Tighten it, often by loosening and sliding the motor mount.
 But if you get it too tight, the belt will flip inside out (I haven't figured out how or why).
 But once the belt learns the flip, the only solution is to replace it - turning it back didn't work (on my shaper), and MiniMax service confirmed that belt replacement was the only option.

 In a forum discussion, someone suggested tightening a new belt (or pair of belts) slightly more than normal, since new belts will stretch slightly.
 Makes sense to me.

-On my CU410 jointer planer the standard belt is 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
-The length required may be different on different machines - look for the number stamped on the back of the belt you are replacing, and see the note below on installaltion.
-The same size belt with a heavier rating (and notched for better power transfer to/from the pulley-sheave) is 3VX500, and costs 2½ times as much as the fractional hp belt.
+On my CU410 jointer planer the original factory belt was 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
+I found the 53 inch belt much easier to install.
+The same size belt with a heavier rating (and notched for better power transfer to/from the pulley-sheave) is 3VX530, and costs 2½ times as much as the fractional hp belt.
 Rather than searching auto shops for the right belt, I just ordered from Grainger (available the next morning if not in stock), but I have now found them on Amazon.
-Grainger uses the standard number if it is 5 characters or less (3L500) but makes up their own 5 character part number if the standard number has more than 5 characters (3VX500 is sold as Grainger 2L389).
 Grainger stores say "wholesale only" on the door, but if you know what you want, bring a credit card, and act professional, they will sell to you.

-I recently heard someone had 3V series belts on their MiniMax.
+I recently heard someone had 3V series belts on their new MiniMax.
 The 3V belts have the same width as the 3L belts, but are much thicker (taller?) and have slightly curved sides.
-The reference I finally found that told me what the 3V belts were did not give power ratings, but they are designed to transfer more power than the 3L belts.
+The reference I finally found that told me what the 3V belts were, did not give power ratings, but they are designed to transfer more power than the 3L belts.
 On the MiniMax user forum, someone found that the 3V belts (now apparently the factory choice) slipped more than the 3VX, which led to overheating of the pulleys.
-Therefore I suggest you go to the 3VX series that has worked well for me.
+Therefore I suggest you go to the 3VX series that has worked well for me and others.

 The shaper on my CU410 takes a 25 inch belt.
-I installed the heavy 3VX250, sold as Grainger part number 2L377, for $11.96 when I bought it several years ago.
+I installed the heavy 3VX250, sold as Grainger part number 2L377, for $11.96 when I bought it many years ago.
 The link is to that belt on Amazon.com, and the current price is higher than the old Granger price.

 Replacing the jointer planer belts is extremely hard unless you have a helper.
 One person basically crawls inside the machine, and the helper holds the belt in place on the upper pulley (remove the belt guard above the machine).
 Why can't you do it alone?
 Because one belt is on the outside of the pulley below, but the inside of the pulley above, and vice versa.
 So while you are working below you will knock the first belt off the upper pulley (if you don't have a helper), and will use new words that will offend the neighbors.
 Have your helper hold the first belt on the upper pulley.
 Put on the second belt on the outer pulley position above and the inner position on the motor.
 Then put the first belt that your helper held loose on the inner position above on the outer position of the motor pulley.

 My original 3L500 belts lasted about a year.
 My replacement 3VX500 belts lasted over 8 years.
-But when I tried to replace them recently, I had trouble getting them on (maybe I am growing old, or maybe the reason it had to be replaced was the abuse I probably used to pry it on the pulley 8 years ago).
+But when I tried to replace them recently, I had trouble getting them on (maybe I am growing old, or maybe the reason it had to be replaced was the abuse I probably used to pry it on the pulley 8 years before).
 Loosen the four nuts holding the motor in place, and slide the motor up the sloping mount.
 The trick I found to slide the motor up is to leave the nuts and washers on the top two bolts, and put a sturdy clothesline size rope over the bolts, and pull.
 With the motor slid all the way up the sloping path, my belts were still too tight to slide over the pulleys.
 I finally got a ¾ inch thick piece of plywood under the motor for the installation.
 The belts were still tight, but we got them on, and were able to remove the plywood and bolt the motor down for machine use.
 I made note to buy the next size belts next time - 3VX530, or Grainger number 2L390.
-If you plan to use the 3V series belts you can go to a 51 or 52 inch belt without jumping all the way to 53 inches.

 There is a long threaded rod with a knob that comes with many machines - you probably put it in a box of mystery parts that you didn't know what to do with, when you got your machine.
 It is used to push the jointer-planer motor down the sloping mount, to increase the tension on the belts if the weight of the motor isn't sufficient.
 If you don't have it, no problem, it may just be harder to tighten the belts.